 W.Va.
 AG Morrisey visits Marion County to discuss business

-FAIRMONT, W.Va (WDTV) - West Virginia Attorney General Patrick Morrisey went to Fairmont on Thursday to discuss business.
+FAIRMONT, W.Va (WDTV) - Attorney general Patrick Morrisey paid a visit to the friendly city Thursday afternoon.

+The attorney general discussed what the state of West Virginia can do to help Marion County and north-central West Virginia.

-One of the things he discussed was how the national infrastructure plan could affect the local economy.
+One of the things he touched on was how the infrastructure plan being considered in Washington could affect our local economy.

-He said, ”This area is poised for a lot of growth, so much opportunity, but we can’t big another setback as we’re trying to grow.”
+“I want to make sure that when money comes in it’s not wasted the way government sometimes does with money but we have to actually target the resources to those who need it most,” said Attorney General Patrick Morrisey.

+Morrisey also talked about the work fighting the opioid epidemic and the proposed settlement.

 Copyright 2021 WDTV.
 All rights reserved.